myrmex-org/myrmex/manual/iam-plugin.md

 # IAM plugin

 The IAM plugin allows to define and deploy AWS policies and roles.
-It is not required in a Lager project, but it can be helpful to avoid referencing IAM roles ARNs and simplify the configuration of other plugins.
+It can be used to avoid referencing IAM roles ARNs and simplify the configuration of other plugins.

 ## Prerequisites